jlangch/venice/doc/readme/intro-functional.md

 function that takes the remaining arguments.
 This allows you to fix a number of arguments to a function without invoking it completely, creating a new function with a smaller arity (number of arguments).

+*Benefits of Partial Application:*

+1. Code Reusability: You can create more specific functions from general ones, improving reusability.

+2. Code Clarity: By naming partial applications appropriately, you can make code more readable and intention-revealing.

+3. Functional Composition: It facilitates composing functions by fixing arguments in stages, making it easier to build complex functions from simpler ones.